drocheam/optrace/docs/source/usage/group.rst

 Ideal Camera
 ###############################

-In cases of a virtual image, an additional lens or lens system is needed to create a real image.
-Real lens systems come with aberrations and falsify the virtual image by adding additional errors.

-For this application an ideal camera preset is included, that provides aberration-free imaging towards a detector.
+An ideal camera preset is included, that provides aberration-free imaging towards a detector.

 The preset is loaded with :func:`ot.presets.geometry.ideal_camera <optrace.tracer.presets.geometry.ideal_camera>` and returns a |Group| object consisting of a lens and a detector.
 Required parameters are the object position :python:`z_g` as well as the camera position (the position of the lens) :python:`cam_pos`, as well as the image distance :python:`b`, which in this case is just the difference distance between lens and detector.